irfancoder/irfanismail/pages/ideas/buying-property.md

 If I am the government, I will look at policies to:

-- Penalise the housing developers the longer an inventory remains empty.
+- Penalise the housing developers the longer an inventory remains hanging.
 Set a grace period of 1 year after completion, before the penalty kicks in.
 This is to incentivize clearing of stock; rather than holding at inflated prices for no good reason (including price control).
 - Revise what qualifies as income.
 Rental income should NOT be considered in the DSR calculation.
 - Introduce new real estate tax for individuals holding more than 2 properties.
 To disincentive property as investment vehicle

 On a personal level, as a Muslim, I’m very steadfast on staying away from riba, and I call on others to do the same.

-While many may have given in the towel, and get a hire-purchase loan from the bank to buy a property, I plan to save & invest all the way up to buying a property in cash, insyaAllah.
+While many may have given in the towel, and get a hire-purchase loan from the bank to buy a property, I plan to save & invest all the way to buy in cash, insyaAllah.
 Sounds crazy to hear in this day and age, but [the opposite is even worse for a Muslim](https://quran.com/2?startingVerse=278).
-May Allah accept this as a form of struggle from me & as a good deed.
+May Allah accept this as a form of struggle from me & a good deed.

 In the meantime, Wahed and stock market it is!